 Education and Experience:

 Bachelor’s degree; or equivalent combination of training and experience.
 All degrees must be received from appropriately accredited institutions.

-Ability to deliver program elements for the principal gifts research and analysis office within the department of Prospect Management, Research and Analytics.
+Ability to deliver program elements for the pipeline development office within the department of Prospect Management, Research and Analytics.
+Ability to develop and maintain productive and collaborative work relationships.
+Ability to understand client needs, define objectives and determine project scope and deadlines.
 Ability to evaluate information and make appropriate decisions and recommendations based on that information and assessment.
 Ability to translate analysis and conclusions into accessible and understandable formats.
-Ability to remain flexible to meet constantly changing and sometimes opposing demands, while continuing to meet deadlines.
+Ability to remain flexible to meet constantly changing and sometimes opposing demands, white continuing to meet deadlines.
 Ability to model positive attitude and solid productivity in evolving work climate.
-Client-focused, service-oriented, collaborative, creative, resourceful, ethical and good natured, with solid interpersonal, communication and negotiation skills.
-Strong data, analysis, consulting, reporting, project management, technology and writing skills; attention to detail; organized.
-Ability to research, compile, explain and present data.
-Ability to provide consultation on issues and requests from clients.
-Ability to develop and maintain productive and collaborative work relationships.
+Client-focused, service-oriented, collaborative, creative, resourceful, ethical and good natured, with solid interpersonal, communication and negotiating skills.
+Strong writing, data, analysis, consulting, reporting, project management and technology skills; attention to detail; organized.

-Demonstrated knowledge of prospect research principles, practices and the tools of the trade.
-At least one year of experience in prospect research.
+Demonstrated knowledge of prospect development principles, practices and the tools of the trade.
 Experience in a complex fundraising organization, preferably within the higher education industry.
 Familiarity with Blackbaud CRM.

 The University of North Carolina at Chapel Hill is an equal opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to age, color, disability, gender, gender expression, gender identity, genetic information, race, national origin, religion, sex, sexual orientation, or status as a protected veteran.